swastiksagar/splunklabproject/README.md

 <img width="" height="323" alt="Screenshot 2025-09-06 233448" src="https://github.com/user-attachments/assets/44e85968-7561-416f-bd67-cd15336c3f08" /><br>

-Then after choose the `source` and type of data. *{ Splunk gives three main ways: Upload, Monitor, Forward }*.
-I have Uploaded the **.csv** file and green tick will be visible in screen showing that *File Successfully Uploaded.*
+After selecting the source and specifying the type of data, Splunk provides three input options: **Upload, Monitor, or Forward.** In this example, we selected Upload and added a `.csv` file.
+Once the file is successfully uploaded, a green check mark appears on the screen confirming the upload.

 #